How-To

 If it's not a fit, skip it.
 There will always be another promotion.

-A bonus campaign gives subscribers something extra if they buy through your link.
-This works best when your bonus helps the buyer succeed with the affiliate product.
+A bonus campaign offers something extra to people who buy through your link.
+It works best when the bonus helps the buyer succeed with the product itself: a setup checklist, a training session, a template pack, an audit, an industry-specific playbook.

 Subject: My bonus if you choose {{affiliate_product}}